What is a building consent?

 How will I be notified of the approval?

-If your application has been approved, you will be notified by letter or email with the invoice attached.
+If your application has been approved, you will be notified by letter with the invoiced attached (for a hardcopy application) or by email with a link to the online portal where your invoice and letter will be available for you to view and/or download (for online applications).
 All payment information can be found in the letter.

-If your application has been declined, a letter will be sent advising you of the reasons for refusal.
+If your application has been declined, a letter or email will be sent advising you of the reasons for refusal.

 What are building consent conditions?